Martin Wins French MotoGP Sprint To Pad Championship Lead - UrduPoint

 Italian Enea Bastianini was fourth on a factory Ducati to climb to second in the championship standings.
 He trails Martin by 28 points.

-Martin, suffering no after-effects of a crash on his Pramac Ducati at the end of qualifying, pulled smoothly away from the field as rivals suffered problems.
+In morning qualifying, Martin, on a Pramac Ducati, became the first MotoGP rider to go round the Bugatti Circuit in under 1min 30secs.
+He then crashed but suffered no after-effects in the race, pulling smoothly away from the field as rivals suffered problems.

-The closest challenger in the standings, Francesco Bagnaia, who also crashed late in the morning, had problems with his factory Ducati.
+The closest challenger in the standings, Francesco Bagnaia, who also crashed his factory Ducati late in the morning, had problems with the backup bike in the race.

-He started second on the grid but was down to 15th on the first lap.
-The reigning double world champion had slipped to the back by the time he veered off the course of lap four.
+He started second on the grid but fell to 15th on the first lap.
+The reigning double world champion had slipped to last by the time he veered off the course on lap four.

 Aleix Espargaro started fast from the second row on his Aprilia.
 Too fast, the stewards ruled, penalising the Spaniard with two long laps.
 He still managed to take fifth.